CopernicaMarketingSoftware/Documentation/Yothalot/cppapi.md

 # C++ API

-The C++ API is for those who need to have the speed of a native implementation of their mapreduce algorithm.
-You can use it to write your mapreduce jobs in C++ and send them to the Yothalot cluster, by hand, or automatically.
+The C++ API is for those who need the speed of a native implementation for mapreduce algorithms.
+You can use the API to write mapreduce jobs in C++ and send them to the Yothalot cluster.

-The API consist of a blueprint on how to write a mapreduce program and an API that can be used to set up a connection create jobs and send them to the Yothalot cluster.
-Writing a mapreduce job in C++ normally comes down to write a [program](copernica-docs:Yothalot/cpp-program) that implements your mapreduce algorithm.
-This program can be sent to the Yothalot cluster via job [Yohtalot::Job](copernica-docs:Yothalot/cpp-job) or by [hand](@todo) if you like.
+With the C++ API you write a C++ executable (so you do have to include a main() function in your algorithm).
+This executable has to be installed on each of the servers in the Yothalot cluster (it could therefore be useful to store the executable on GlusterFS, so that each of the servers automatically has access to it).
+The Yothalot process starts up this executable with specific command line arguments and input data, so that (a part of the) mapreduce algorithm gets executed.
+You do not have to process these command line arguments and input, because that is done by the mapreduce framework.

+To send the job to the Yothalot cluster, you simply have to start the executable without any command line arguments -- or use the [Yohtalot::Connection](copernica-docs:Yothalot/cpp-connection) and [Yohtalot::Job](copernica-docs:Yothalot/cpp-job) classes from the C++ API to start the job programmatically.

 ## Installation